-You can't make it to rp22 after all and would like to have your ticket transferred to someone else?
+You can't make it to rp23 after all and would like to have your ticket transferred to someone else?
 You want to give away or sell your ticket?

 No problem.
 You can easily change the details of your ticket yourself.
-You will find a link for this in your order confirmation, that you received together with your ticket by email after your purchase from Xing Events.
-Please note that this can only be done until 7 June 2022 and there will be no rebooking or refund.
+You will find a link for this in your order confirmation or in your ticket email, that you received after your purchase from Pretix.
+Please note that this can only be done until 4 June 2023 and there will be no rebooking or refund.
 So if you don't want the ticket to be a gift, you would need to clarify this with the person receiving it beforehand.

 If you have any questions or problems, just send us a quick email to ticket at re-publica.com.

-To save cancellation fees, you can resell the ticket and transfer it to another name free of charge.
-You can find information on reselling tickets in our FAQ: How do I transfer my ticket to another person?
+It is possible to transfer your #rp23 ticket.
+You can find information in our FAQ: How do I transfer my ticket to another person?

 Yes, your proof must have been valid at the time of ticket purchase.